Drug-Drug Interactions Between Ritonavir-Boosted Nirmatrelvir (Paxlovid) and Concomitant Medications

 |These medications may be coadministered without dose adjustment and without increased monitoring.a This list is not inclusive of all noninteracting medications within each drug category.|

-b The FDA EUA for ritonavir-boosted nirmatrelvir suggests that individuals who use contraceptive products containing ethinyl estradiol consider using a backup, nonhormonal contraceptive method because coadministration may result in low ethinyl estradiol levels.
-However, the low level is not expected to be clinically significant during the 5 days of therapy.
+b Coadministering contraceptive products that contain ethinyl estradiol with ritonavir-boosted nirmatrelvir may result in lower ethinyl estradiol concentrations.
+The FDA EUA for ritonavir-boosted nirmatrelvir suggests that individuals who use these types of contraceptive products should consider using an additional nonhormonal contraceptive method.
+However, the lower ethinyl estradiol concentrations are not expected to be clinically significant during the 5 days of therapy.
 The progestin concentration of a combined hormonal contraceptive is expected to remain similar or increase with coadministration, which would maintain the effectiveness of the oral contraceptive.

-c Ritonavir-boosted nirmatrelvir interacts with certain conjugated monoclonal antibodies, such as those conjugated to the drug monomethyl auristatin E (or vedotin).
-These include brentuximab vedotin, enfortumab vedotin, polatuzumab vedotin, and tisotumab vedotin.
+c Ritonavir-boosted nirmatrelvir interacts with certain conjugated monoclonal antibodies, such as ado-trastuzumab emtansine, brentuximab vedotin, enfortumab vedotin, polatuzumab vedotin, and tisotumab vedotin.
 Before coadministering ritonavir-boosted nirmatrelvir and any of these conjugated monoclonal antibodies, refer to the drug’s FDA prescribing information and consult with the patient’s specialist providers as needed.